-Diabetes is common: seven per cent of the adult Swedish population suffer from the disease .
+Diabetes is a common disease; seven per cent of the adult Swedish population suffer from it .
 It is also one of the fastest growing diseases around the world.
 According to estimations made by the World Health Organisation (WHO), the global prevalence has doubled since the 1980´s and the number of people living with diabetes has increased four-fold .

-Diabetes is usually divided into type 1 diabetes, mainly affecting children, and type 2 diabetes, primarily developing in adults.
-However, diabetes includes several different diseases all characterised by elevated blood sugar levels as a result of decreased insulin production, impaired insulin uptake, or both.
-In fact, the researchers behind the ANDIS and ANDiU registries, which the ESTRID study collects its participants from, suggest a more nuanced picture of diabetes with five different categories of diabetes affecting adults .
+Diabetes is usually divided into type 1 diabetes, mainly affecting children, and type 2 diabetes, primarily affecting adults.
+However, diabetes includes several different diseases, all characterised by elevated blood sugar levels as a result of decreased insulin production, impaired insulin uptake, or both.
+In fact, the researchers behind the ANDIS and ANDiU registries, from which the ESTRID study recruits its participants, suggest a more nuanced picture of diabetes with five different categories of diabetes affecting adults .

-One reason to why diabetes has increased worldwide may be that a sedentary lifestyle and overweight have become more common.
-However, this does not fully explain the increase, so other factors must also be involved.
+One reason why diabetes has increased worldwide may be that sedentary lifestyles and overweight have become more common.
+However, this does not fully explain the increase, indicating that additional factors must be involved.
 Diabetes is a lifelong disease which, in the long run, can lead to complications affecting the eyes, kidneys, heart and blood vessels.
-With the division of diabetes into several different categories, the hope is that patients should be offered a more individually adapted health care.
+With the division of diabetes into more specific categories, patients will hopefully be offered a more individually adapted health care.
 Read more about the different types of diabetes on the ANDIS webpage.

-LADA (latent autoimmune diabetes in adults) is a type of diabetes developing in adults and is characterised by features of both type 1 and type 2 diabetes.
-According to the ANDIS registry at Lund University, LADA comprises around five per cent of all diabetes in adults, which makes it more common than type 1 diabetes .
-LADA resembles type 1 in so that it is an autoimmune type of diabetes.
-However, the progression to autoimmunity is slower and unlike type 1 patients, LADA patients can often manage without insulin for a while .
-LADA also carries features of type 2 diabetes since the disease develops in adults and is characterised by impaired insulin sensitivity .
+LADA (latent autoimmune diabetes in adults) is a type of diabetes with onset in adult years and is characterised by similar features to both type 1 and type 2 diabetes.
+According to the ANDIS registry at Lund University, LADA comprises around five per cent of all diabetes cases in adults, which makes it more common than type 1 diabetes among adults .
+Both LADA and type 1 are autoimmune diseases.
+However, the progression to autoimmunity is slower and, unlike type 1 patients, LADA patients can often manage without insulin for a while .
+LADA also has features of type 2 diabetes, such as disease onset in adults and that it is characterised by impaired insulin sensitivity .

-Type 1 diabetes is just like LADA an autoimmune disease where the body's own immune system attacks the insulin producing cells in the pancreas.
-The result is a cessation in insulin production and this is the reason why persons with type 1 diabetes require insulin treatment.
-The disease is hereditary but environmental factors are expected to be of importance for the development as well.
-There are few known risk factors for type 1 but viral infections in early life are believed to increase the risk.
+Type 1 diabetes is, like LADA, an autoimmune disease where the body's own immune system attacks the insulin producing cells in the pancreas.
+The result is a cessation of insulin production, resulting in the requirement of insulin treatment for people with type 1 diabetes.
+The disease is hereditary but environmental factors are believed to be of importance for the development as well.
+There are few known risk factors for type 1 diabetes, but viral infections in early life are believed to increase the risk.

 Facts about LADA and type 2 diabetes

 - The onset of LADA is in adulthood.
-One criterion for both LADA and type 2 patients in ESTRID is that the person has turned 35 years no later than the day of registration in the ANDIS or ANDiU registry.
+One criterion for both LADA and type 2 patients in the ESTRID study is having turned 35 years of age no later than the day of registration in the ANDIS or ANDiU registry.

 - Type 2 diabetes is characterised by insulin resistance, which implies that the cells' lose their ability to react to the insulin produced in the pancreas.

-- LADA carries features of both type 1 and type 2 diabetes.
-It resembles type 1 in so that it is autoimmune, which means that the body's immune system attacks the insulin producing cells, resulting in insulin deficiency.
+- LADA is characterised by features of both type 1 and type 2 diabetes.
+Like type 1 diabetes, it is an autoimmune disease, which means that the body's immune system attacks the insulin producing cells, resulting in insulin deficiency.
 LADA is also characterised by some level of insulin resistance.

-- The antibodies attacking the insulin producing cells are called GADA and are prevalent in both LADA and type 1 patients but not in type 2 patients.
+- The antibodies attacking the insulin producing cells are called GADA and are prevalent in both LADA and type 1 patients, but not in type 2 patients.
 LADA patients can have a higher or lower level of these antibodies.
-A higher level makes LADA more type 1-like, while lower levels makes it more type 2-like.
+A higher level makes the LADA case more similar to type 1, while lower levels makes it more similar to type 2 diabetes.